 BBC Symphony Chorus

-In addition to featuring in dedicated studio recordings for Radio 3, the Chorus has developed a large discography, which includes the Grammy nominated recording of Holst’s First Choral Symphony; BBC Music Magazine and Gramophone award winning recording Elgar’s The Dream of Gerontius under Sir Andrew Davis; Szymanowski’s Stabat Mater, Harnasie, and Symphony No. 3 under Edward Gardner; Brett Dean’s Vexations and Devotions under David Robertson and recently released Elgar’s The Music Makers and Spirit of England with the BBC SO under Sir Andrew Davis and Ethel Smyth’s Mass in D with the BBC SO under Sakari Oramo for Chandos.
+The Chorus features in dedicated studio recordings for Radio 3 and has developed a large commercial discography.
+This includes a Grammy-nominated recording of Gustav Holst’s First Choral Symphony and a BBC Music Magazine and Gramophone award-winning CD of Edward Elgar’s The Dream of Gerontius, conducted by Sir Andrew Davis.
+Other recordings include Karol Szymanowski’s Stabat Mater, Harnasie, and Symphony No. 3 with Edward Gardner; Brett Dean’s Vexations and Devotions under David Robertson, Elgar’s The Music Makers and Spirit of England with Sir Andrew Davis, and Ethel Smyth’s Mass in D conducted by Sakari Oramo.